ontodev/robot/docs/validate.md

 ### Unrecognized Rule Type Error

 The rule type indicated is not one of the recognized rule types.
 See: [Validation Rule Syntax](#validation-rule-syntax).

+### Table Not Provided Error

+The name of a `.csv` or `.tsv` file containing the table data to validate must be supplied using the `--table` option of the `validate` command.
+E.g. `robot validate --input myontology.owl --table mytable.csv`.

+### Incorrect Table Format Error

+The name of the file specified using the `--table` option must end in either `.csv` or `.tsv`.